tienkhoa16/ip/docs/README.md

          Now you have 2 tasks in the list.
          ____________________________________________________________
     ```

+    :bulb: Although other date time formats are accepted, it is recommended
+    for `DATE TIME` to follow `D/M/YYYY HHMM` format so that `find` command can have
+    optimal performance.

-- `event` - a task with a description, the date and time of the event.
+- `event` - a task with a description and date and time of the event, represented by `[E]` in Duke.

     Format: `event DESCRIPTION /at DATE TIME`\
     Example of usage: `event Google Day 2020 /at 9/9/2020 1500`\
     Expected outcome:

     ```
          ____________________________________________________________
          Got it.
 I've added this task: